|

 ![]() |

-In many respects Liz is not at all like the stereotype of the outsider artist - just shows that you can't put people into boxes!
-However she conforms to the regular Outsider label of being self taught.
+Liz has regularly been called an outsider artist, but she's not at all like the stereotype - just shows that you can't always put people into boxes!
+However she conforms to the regular outsider label of being self-taught.

 When she has time, she prints some of her designs on cards, calendars and t-shirts using the brand-name Lazy Lizard.
 She sees the Internet as an alternative way to show her artwork.